Wills, Trusts & Probate

 What is the difference between a codicil and a new will?

-Failing to update your will after significant events can result in your estate being distributed contrary to your current wishes.
-This may lead to disputes among heirs, unintended beneficiaries receiving assets, or your estate undergoing a more complicated probate process.
+Failing to update your will after significant life changes can result in your estate being distributed in a manner that no longer reflects your intentions.
+This may lead to disputes among heirs, unintended beneficiaries receiving assets, or a more complicated probate process that burdens loved ones.
+Prompt updates reduce the likelihood of these outcomes by aligning your testamentary instructions with current relationships and asset holdings.
+Regular review and timely amendments provide clearer direction for executors and reduce uncertainty for your family during estate administration.

 Can I appoint a new executor when changing my will?

-How can I ensure my updated will is easily accessible?
+How do I ensure my will changes are not contested?